kobi2187/cs2nim/README.md

 ## Supported C# Constructs, so far

-type, new, extract, add, gen, unit test.
+:: type, new, extract, add, gen, unit test.

 - namespace

+### next: enum

 ## How it works